-Policy 3.1 Level of Service Planning.
-As utility master plans are updated, ensure the LOS standards are updated to reflect recommendations and findings.
-Policy 3.2 New Development.
-Utilize the site and development review process to ensure that the LOS adopted by the City Concurrency Management Ordinance are met by each new development project.
-Policy 3.3 Utility Level of Service.
-Ensure that the City's utilities are properly maintained by meeting the following levels of service concurrently with development: Potable Water.
-A LOS of 152 gpd/ERU based on average annual flow and a Peak LOS of 227 gpd/ERU based on maximum day flow.
-Wastewater.
-A LOS of 123 gpd/ERU based on the average annual flow and a Peak LOS of 244 gpd/ERU based on the maximum day flow.
-C. Stormwater .
-The post-development runoff may not exceed pre-development runoff for a 24-hour, 25-year storm event.
-Solid Waste.
-A collection and capacity of 6.8 pounds per person per day; and collection of residential solid waste shall occur at least weekly.
-Policy 3.4 Policy 3.4 btable Water and Wastewater Level of Service Re-Evaluations.
-In conjunction with the updates to the Water Master Plan and Wastewater Master Plan, the City shall re-evaluate and make the applicable changes to the potable water and wastewater LOS standards.
-Objective 4 Region al Coordination.
-The City shall assume its local and regional responsibility and Objective 4 Region ai coordination.
-The city shall assume its local and regional responsibility difu authori ty by coordinating with intergovernmental partners in the development, maintenance, authori authori ty by coordinating with intergovernmental partners in the development, maintenance, authori and de ty by coordinating with intergovernmental partners in the development, maintenance, livery of public utility services.
-Public Facilities.
-The City will cooperate with Sarasota County to investigate the feasibility of possible system interconnections, co-location of facilities and joint financing and authori and de Policy 4.1 ty by coordinating with intergovernmental partners in the development, maintenance, livery of public utility services.
-Public Facilities.
-The City will cooperate with Sarasota County to investigate the feasibility of possible system interconnections, co-location of facilities and joint financing and construction of regional infrastructure within the JPA/ILSBA Planning Areas.
-Master Planning Consistency.
-Utilize the Joint Planning and Interlocal Service Boundary Agreement (JPA/ILSBA) between the City of Venice and Sarasota County to ensure the City's utility master plans are coordinated with applicable local, regional, state, and federal and SWFWMD on infrastructure planning in undeveloped parts of the City in order to ensure:
+- Policy 3.1 Level of Service Planning.
+As utility master plans are updated, ensure the LOS standards are updated to reflect recommendations and findings. - Policy 3.2 New Development.
+Utilize the site and development review process to ensure that the LOS adopted by the City Concurrency Management Ordinance are met by each new development project. - Policy 3.3 Utility Level of Service.
+Ensure that the City's utilities are properly maintained by meeting the following levels of service concurrently with development: - A. Potable Water.
+A LOS of 152 gpd/ERU based on average annual flow and a Peak LOS of 227 gpd/ERU based on maximum day flow. - B. Wastewater.
+A LOS of 123 gpd/ERU based on the average annual flow and a Peak LOS of 244 gpd/ERU based on the maximum day flow. - C. Stormwater.
+The post-development runoff may not exceed pre-development runoff for a 24-hour, 25-year storm event. - D. Solid Waste.
+A collection and capacity of 6.8 pounds per person per day; and collection of residential solid waste shall occur at least weekly. - Policy 3.4 Potable Water and Wastewater Level of Service Re-Evaluations.
+In conjunction with the updates to the Water Master Plan and Wastewater Master Plan, the City shall re-evaluate and make the applicable changes to the potable water and wastewater LOS standards. - Objective 4 Regional Coordination.
+The City shall assume its local and regional responsibility and authority by coordinating with intergovernmental partners in the development, maintenance, and delivery of public utility services. - Policy 4.1 Public Facilities.
+The City will cooperate with Sarasota County to investigate the feasibility of possible system interconnections, co-location of facilities and joint financing and construction of regional infrastructure within the JPA/ILSBA Planning Areas. - Policy 4.2 Master Planning Consistency.
+Utilize the Joint Planning and Interlocal Service Boundary Agreement (JPA/ILSBA) between the City of Venice and Sarasota County to ensure the City's utility master plans are coordinated with applicable local, regional, state, and federal partner plans. - Policy 4.3 Joint Planning Area and Extrajurisdictional Planning Areas.
+Coordinate infrastructure and public services in the JPA/ILSBA Planning Areas and Extrajurisdictional Planning Areas with Sarasota County and private property owners as established in the JPA/ILSBA. - Policy 4.4 Infrastructure Coordination.
+Coordinate with partner entities including Sarasota County and SWFWMD on infrastructure planning in undeveloped parts of the City in order to ensure: